PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

 To push work to Cloud Run, a GCP service account and an API Key are required.

-Create a service account by navigating to the service accounts page and clicking Create.
-Name and describe your service account, and click continue to configure permissions.
+Create a service account by navigating to the service accounts page and clicking *Create*.
+Name and describe your service account, and click *continue* to configure permissions.

 The service account must have two roles at a minimum, Cloud Run Developer, and Service Account User.